magnusmickelsson/pokeraidbot/README.md

 * Try browse http://127.0.0.1:5000/ - if it works you'll get a response from the bot
 * Use the Discord link from the response above to invite the bot into a Discord server of your choice
 * Go to your Discord server, verify that the bot has logged in and is present.
+* Assign the bot the following permissions:
+    *
 * In the chat, try running the command "!raid usage".
 Take it from there.

 ## Going into production